pran-7-5/eco_style/README.md

 Future of transportation
 --------------------------------------------------------------------------------------------
 ```
-Stop constructing new roads, bridges, new ports, alternate(evtols) are coming is few years
+Stop constructing new roads, bridges, new ports, alternate(EVTOLS) are coming is few years

 Banning of formula 1, formula-e is there